k4kpk/k4kpk.github.io/sota-guides/Huckleberry Knob (W4C_WM-011).md

 #### Summit Guide

-* Hang antenna from tree: no
+* Hang antenna from tree: not on top; there are some low trees at the edge of the clearing, which are just inside the activation zone.
+You could run something between them, but I don't think any are 30' tall.
 * Space to guy mast: yes
 * Cell coverage: AT&T=no in 2015; Vzn=OK in 2014, no in 2015; APRS=OK in 2015.